 - Incidental or unexpected costs (e.g., accommodation during weather delays) must also be covered.

-- For engagements requiring more than a four-hour flight, I ask for at least one full day of lodging before the conference.
+- For engagements requiring more than a four-hour flight, I require at least one night’s lodging before the day I’m scheduled to speak as well as lodging on the day itself.

 - You must provide the option to purchase both travel and accommodation on behalf of the speaker.
 While I may choose to pay and then claim, the reimbursement model excludes people who cannot front the cost for what is sometimes months.

-- Similarly, you must leave your credit card on file for the hotel.
+- Similarly, you must leave your credit card on file for the hotel for incidental expenses.

 - For for-profit conferences/events and for-profit companies, I ask for CAD $1500-3000.